Bill Van Burkleo

-William Ben Van Burkleo (born November 21, 1942) is a former defensive back in the Canadian Football League for the Toronto Argonauts, Winnipeg Blue Bombers, Ottawa Rough Riders, Calgary Stampeders and Hamilton Tiger-Cats.
+William Ben Van Burkleo (born November 21, 1942) is an American former professional football defensive back in the Canadian Football League (CFL) for the Toronto Argonauts, Winnipeg Blue Bombers, Ottawa Rough Riders, Calgary Stampeders and Hamilton Tiger-Cats.
 He played college football at the University of Tulsa.

 Early years

 Van Burkleo attended Will Rogers High School, where he practiced football, basketball and track.
 He was named the Tulsa World Oklahoma High School Football Player of the Year as a junior in 1959.

 He accepted a football scholarship from the University of Oklahoma, but transferred after his sophomore season to the University of Tulsa.
 As a junior, he was a quarterback-halfback, posting 511 passing yards, 3 touchdowns, 9 interceptions, 123 rushing yards, one rushing touchdown, 135 receiving yards and 2 touchdowns.

 As a senior, he was moved to wide receiver, registering 7 receptions for 122 yards and 2 touchdowns.
 He also was a part of the 1964 Bluebonnet Bowl Championship team.

 In 1975, he was named by the Jim Thorpe Award Committee to the All-Time Greats of Oklahoma for the Decade of the 1950s.
 In 2018, he was inducted into the Tulsa Public Schools Athletic Hall of Fame.